-As a UK fuel and environmental industry expert, we’ve taken an in-depth look at gas oil, including its uses, characteristics, where to buy it and much more.
+As one of the UK’s leading fuel and environmental industry experts, we’ve taken an in-depth look at gas oil, including its uses, characteristics, where to buy it and much more.

 Gas oil is a commercial fuel that’s used in many industries to power machinery and vehicles, such as the agricultural, construction and marine sectors.

 It’s also commonly used by businesses for heat generation.

 You may have heard gas oil also being referred to as red diesel, tractor diesel, 35-second burning oil and plant fuel to name a few.
 These terms are all referring to gas oil.